VirgilSecurity/virgil-pure-wordpress/README.md

 ### Step #1.
 Add the crypto extensions into your server before using the Plugin

-- [Download](https://github.com/VirgilSecurity/virgil-pure-wordpress/releases), unzip and execute on your server [virgil-test.php](/_help/virgil-test.php) file.
+- [Download](https://github.com/VirgilSecurity/virgil-pure-wordpress/releases) *virgil-test.zip*, unzip it and execute
+ on your server [virgil-test.php](/_help/virgil-test.php) file.

-- [Download](https://github.com/VirgilSecurity/virgil-pure-wordpress/releases) and unzip *extensions.zip* archive according to your server operating system and PHP version.
+- [Download](https://github.com/VirgilSecurity/virgil-pure-wordpress/releases) and unzip *%YOUR_OS%_extensions.zip*
+archive according to your server operating system and PHP version.

 - Make sure you have access to edit the php.ini file (for example, use *root* for the Linux/Darwin).
     ```